INSIGHTS:

 • M&A Advantage: The impact extends to acquisitions.
 For climate tech startups acquired since July 1, 2020, median last-known valuations were 2.5 times higher for those with at least one active or pending patent, whether globally or specifically in the US.
 In US M&A deals, the median LKV was $120.2 million for the 57 companies with at least one patent versus $55.0 million for the 157 companies with zero patents.

 Figure 1.
 Median last known valuations (post-money) for early and later stage VC rounds across all climate tech and cleantech startups in Pitchbook as of January 2025 globally, and for the subsets headquartered in the US and Europe.
-PitchBook classifies a deal as Early Stage if the company is founded fewer than five years by the time of the deal and if a series is specified, it should be a Series A or B; a deal is Later Stage if the company is at least five years old or older, regardless of the series.
+PitchBook classifies a deal as Early Stage if the company is founded fewer than five years by the time of the deal, and, if a series is specified, it should be a Series A or B; a deal is Later Stage if the company is at least five years old or older, regardless of the series.

 The implication for dilution is profound: a higher valuation means you surrender less equity for the same amount of investment, effectively preserving more of your ownership stake.
 As a former corporate attorney used to frequently remind me when negotiating a financing round, "it’s all about dilution."